-In HTTP, there are two ways to send HTML forms to the server.
+In HTTP, there are two ways to send HTML forms to the server, both from browsers and from code.

 1. Using the media type application/x-www-form-urlencoded.
 This type of media is mainly used to send short HTML forms in the form of key-value pairs, for example when authorizing a user using login/password forms.